Catalog management properties#

 only managed in memory, and any existing files are ignored on startup.
 When set

-, catalog configurations are stored in the
+to starburst, catalog configurations are stored in the

 Backend service database, and any existing files are ignored on